uf-mil/mil/README.md

-# PropaGator2
+# AUVSI Maritime RobotX Challenge

-PropaGator
+##RobotX Wam-V on board softare git
 ==========

-This is the repository for the University of Florida's PropaGator2 Autonomous Robot.
+This is the repository for the University of Florida's RobotX Autonomous Robot.
 It contains all ROS packages specifically to PropaGator2
 ## Installation instructions

 1. Install Ubuntu